velkuraditya-ux/Java-Maven-Project/README.md

 This is a simple **Java Maven project** that fetches India's GDP data from the **World Bank API**, sorts it by year, and displays the results.

+# Please check the Output.pdf file for checking the Outputs

 ## 📂 Project Structure
 gdp-maven-project/
 ├── src/